 - Candidates will receive their statement of entry.
-Candidates are to check all personal details and exam entries are correct by Thursday 9th February 2023. - If any of the information is incorrect, please inform the Exams Officer by Thursday 9th February 2023. - The exam timetables are available via the school website- under Students > Exam Information or via this link: GCSE Summer 2023 Examination Timetable. - Candidates will receive an individual candidate timetable two weeks before. - Candidates are to be aware of the JCQ information for candidates documents.
-These are available on the school website and as appendices at the end of this document. - Candidates are to be aware of the Exam room posters- Warning to candidates and Unauthorised items.
-These are available as appendices at the end of this document, on the school website and outside the exam rooms during the exam season. - Candidates are to be aware of the JCQ information regarding written exams via the following link: Information for candidates documents.
+Candidates are to check all personal details and exam entries are correct by Friday 7th February 2025. - If any of the information is incorrect, please inform the Exams Officer by Friday 7th February 2025. - The exam timetables are available via the school website- under Students > Exams Information. - Candidates will receive an individual candidate timetable two weeks before. - Candidates are to be aware of the JCQ information for candidates documents.
+These are available on the school website and the JCQ website. - Candidates are to be aware of the Exam room posters- Warning to candidates and Unauthorised items.
+These are on the school website and outside the exam rooms during the exam season. - Candidates are to be aware of the JCQ information regarding written exams.

-Contingency days - Summer 2023
+Contingency sessions - Summer 2025

-Candidates are expected to be available up until and including the contingency date: Wednesday 28th June 2023.

-• In the event of national disruption to a day of examinations in summer 2023, the awarding bodies will liaise with the qualification regulators and government departments to agree the most appropriate option for managing the impact.
-As a last resort the affected examinations will be rescheduled.
+- Candidates are expected to be available up until and including the last contingency date, Wednesday 25th June 2025. - In the event of national disruption to a day of examinations in summer 2025, the awarding bodies will liaise with the qualification regulators and government departments to agree the most appropriate option for managing the impact.
+As a last resort the affected examinations may be rescheduled.